-1ST101, Research Methodology and IPR Teaching Scheme Lectures: 2 hours/week
+1ST101, Research Methodology and IPR

 - Understand research problem formulation. - Analyze research related information. - Follow research ethics - Understand that today's world is controlled by Computer, Information Technology, but tomorrow world will be ruled by ideas, concept, and creativity. - Understanding that when IPR would take such important place in growth of individuals & nation, it is needless to emphasis the need of information about Intellectual Property Right to be promoted among students in general & engineering in particular. - Understand that IPR protection provides an incentive to inventors for further research work and investment in R & D, which leads to creation of new and better products, and in turn brings about, economic growth and social benefits.